 There’s not much I wouldn’t do for £50k.

 Finally, a bubbly recruitment lady called, saying that something had arisen.
 It was an ambiguously-titled administration role but they were looking for immediate starters.
-I scored sufficiently on a typing test for her to put me forward.
+I scored sufficiently high on a typing test for her to put me forward.
 An interview wasn’t necessary, she told me.

-The following Monday, I put on a shirt and tie, a spray of aftershave and gelled my hair.
+The following Monday, I put on a tie, a spray of aftershave and gelled my hair.
 Here we go, I thought, my career starts here.
 I couldn’t drive at the time and it was an arduous bus journey to get to the office.

 The office, it turned out, was a windowless back room in a warehouse on an industrial estate.
 The other new recruits and I were met by a middle-aged lady who looked short on sleep.

 If the middle-aged lady deemed that we had stuffed enough envelopes, we were allowed to listen to an irritating local radio station for the final hour of the day.

-At least my time here was brightened up by sitting next to a witty out-of-work pilot who charmed the girls in the HR department and had more dates in a month than I’d had in my whole life.
+At least my time there was brightened up by sitting next to a witty out-of-work pilot who charmed the girls in the HR department and had more dates in a month than I’d had in my whole life.

-I was terrible at this job and sacked after failing to find enough people willing to sell vacuum cleaners door-to-door in Bradford.
+I was terrible at this job and was sacked after failing to find enough people willing to sell vacuum cleaners door-to-door in Bradford.

 Bad jobs are character building and help you to learn and develop.

-I’m happy to report that now, aged thirty, I’ve finally landed a decent job in social services which I like.
+I’m happy to report that today, aged thirty, I’ve finally landed a decent job in social services which I like.

-I’m allowed to sit down for starters.
+And I’m now allowed to sit down for starters.